lewie-donckers/coding-challenge-racer-bot/presentation/slides.md

 ### Brawn over brains

-- maybe not the most sophistated bot
+- maybe not the best ideas
+- but make the best out of it
-- instead optimize parameters using `brute_force.py`
+    - optimize parameters using `brute_force.py`

 ### brute_force.py